 Figure 1.
-Illustration of the harvest control rules with target reference point (TRP), threshold reference point (ThRP), limit reference point (LRP), and the expected SSB when fishing at the TRP (SSBTRP).
-The harvest control rules to be adopted pursuant to paragraph 5(a) are intended to include the triggering of a rebuilding plan if the SSB/SSBcurrent,F=0 falls below the LRP.
+Illustration of the harvest control rules with target reference point (TRP), threshold reference point (ThRP), limit reference point (LRP), and the minimum allowed fishing intensity (Fmin) .
+The harvest control rules include the triggering of a rebuilding measure if the SSBcurrent/SSBcurrent,F=0 falls below the LRP.